-After you register the switch with your NETGEAR account, you can access the full menu of the local browser UI with your local device password.
-The first time that you access the local browser UI, you can enter the default password as the local device password, but you are then required to customize the password for increased security.
-Subsequent times that you log in to the local browser UI, use your customized local device password.
+Get unrestricted access after NETGEAR registration.
+After you register the switch with your NETGEAR account, enter the local device password to get unrestricted access to the full menu of the local browser UI.
+After registration, the first time that you access the local browser UI, you can enter the default password as the local device password, but you are then required to change the default password to a unique password for increased security.
+Subsequent times that you log in to the local browser UI, use your unique local device password.